 Can my partner and I run on a joint ticket?
 Many funds have been won in the past by couples (or friends) running on joint tickets.
 The main expense of funding a GUFF trip is the airfare.
 As this is cost is so high between Europe and Australia GUFF will only accept joint tickets if the fund holds enough money to cover two airfares and associated expenses for two people.
-Please check with the administrators before you nominate to see if this is the case, and consider how much extra fundraising you will need to do to leave the fund in a good state if you win.
+The administrators advise that this year there is enough funds to send a couple to Europe as the GUFF candidates.
+However, please consider how much extra fundraising you will need to do to leave the fund in a good state if you win.